-Beginning from November 1, 2015, Google’s began with a mobile-friendly test that removes any mobile website from the “mobile-friendly” ranking that showed an app install interstitial after clicking on a search result.
-Additionally, a content that is not comfortably accessible from a mobile search results page might not be ranked as high.
+Beginning from November 1, 2015, Google began a mobile-friendly test that removes any mobile website from the “mobile-friendly” ranking that showed an app install interstitial after clicking on a search result.
+Additionally, content that is not comfortably accessible from a mobile search results page might not be ranked as high.

 You need to ensure that the ads don’t interrupt the users in any form.
 It is appropriate for interstitial ads to appear between natural breaks.
 For example, an interstitial ad can be displayed when the user is switching between articles.

 2. Don’t Interrupt the Users

 Nobody likes getting interrupted while reading something important, or fun, for that matter!
 The same is the case with ads, especially while working on something like filling a form.
 For this reason, you need to avoid placing interstitial ads between crucial user activities or interactions, such as filling out a form, subscribing to a newsletter, or purchasing a membership.

 However, if the task is considered less important, but you want to show an ad there, you need to make sure that the task is paused when the ad is shown to the user.